-Besides the uncertainty of trade policy, there are other, more chronic or long-term challenges, facing the state.
-For instance, rural America has been on a steady decline for the last three and a half decades.
+The COVID-19 pandemic has exacerbated the economic divide between urban and rural America that has been widening for the last three and a half decades.
 Numerous social, demographic, health, and economic trends paint a picture of widespread community distress across wide swaths of the country.
-These trends are especially intense in Kentucky, since about 41 percent of Kentucky's population live in somewhat or mostly rural counties, compared to about 14 percent nationally.
+These trends are especially intense in Kentucky, since about 41% of Kentucky's population live in somewhat or mostly rural counties, compared to about 14% nationally.

-While the fragility of rural communities reflects local trends and global forces that have been developing for several decades, the unfolding of their impact has intensified over the last decade.
-The Distressed Communities Index (DCI), developed by the Economic Innovation Group, measures the vitality of communities by drawing from educational, housing, and employment factors (page 21).
+While the fragility of rural communities reflects local trends and global forces that have been developing for several decades, the unfolding of their impact has intensified over the last decade-and there are indications that the pandemic could exacerbate some of these trends.
+The Distressed Communities Index (DCI), developed by the Economic Innovation Group, measures the vitality of communities by drawing from educational, housing, and employment factors.
 Their insights suggest that community distress is more common in rural areas, while urban areas tend to be more educated and prosperous.

-Since the Great Recession, total wages and salaries increased by 40.5 percent in Kentucky's Urban Triangle, the state's primary economic engine, with the South Central region not far behind at 36.9 percent.
-Eastern Kentucky trails far behind the rest of the state at 9.3 percent.
-Similarly, Kentucky's Urban Triangle experienced an 11.2 percent increase in total employment, which exceeds the U.S. average of 9.7 percent.
-The other regions in the state grew more slowly, as evidenced by the 0.7 percent increase in Western Kentucky and 6.7 percent increase in South Central Kentucky.
-In Eastern Kentucky employment is over 10 percent lower-a significant decline that reflects the declining fortunes of the coal industry (pages 49 and 51).
+Before the pandemic hit, total wages and salaries increased since the Great Recession by 48.6% in Kentucky's Urban Triangle, the state's primary economic engine, with the South Central region not far behind at 40.8%, and Western Kentucky at 32.1%.
+Eastern Kentucky trails far behind the rest of the state at 8.4%.
+Similarly, Kentucky's Urban Triangle experienced a 12.9% increase in total employment, which exceeds the U.S. average of 11.1%.
+The other regions in the state grew more slowly, as evidenced by the 1% increase in Western Kentucky and 6.2% increase in South Central Kentucky.
+In Eastern Kentucky employment is over 10% lower-a significant decline that reflects the declining fortunes of the coal industry.
+However, all regions of the state were hit hard by the pandemic, and experienced double-digit declines in employment and wages during the first two quarters of 2020.